Deep Dwell

 Jolting, Isaac spun at the noise.

-He slid his finger against the coin slot of the machine and chuckled to himself at the company’s choice to have a payed vending machine in a spot where no money had been given.
+He slid his finger against the coin slot of the machine and chuckled to himself at the company’s choice to have a paid vending machine in a spot where no money had been given.
 Then he cleared his throat, and reminded himself the company didn’t make bad decisions, he just wasn’t capable of understanding them.

 The tables were all empty, the place surprisingly ‘clean’ of anything useful, despite the waste thrown everywhere.
 Behind the counter, in the sink, behind the lights and in the gaps behind the peeling paint.